ryan-truong/cse15l-lab-reports/lab-report-3-week-6.md

 ![scp_oneline2](/labreport3_pictures/scp_oneline2.png)

-* **NOTE:** Some of the git files that were copied to the remote server were not included between the screenshots
+* **NOTE:** Some of the git files that were copied to the remote server were not included between the screenshots (can also do it using second option mentioned above)